(or, Where This Game Came From)

 Multi-Teams: A game should be played between two sides.
 There are multi-sided games, and I love them, but TTA&A is not really one of them.
 The machinations of Diplomacy would not work in a real time game.
 So don’t have more than two teams in a TTA&A game.

 Client-Server: I’ve known some extremely competitive people.
 If I wasn’t careful how I put the game together, each would be sure the other player or players had some unfair advantage.
 As a result, the program can be run as a player or the host.
 Each player session connects to the host, which actually runs the game.
 The host cannot distinguish among the players.
 (For instance, it has no idea which players are AI and which are human.)
 Nor does it trust the players in any way.
 (For instance, it decides for itself the cost of each of a player’s tank designs.)
-I would not trust the system for high-stakes gambling, but it will keep the players honest in a fairly unfriendly game.
+I would not trust the system for high-stakes gambling, but it will keep the players honest in a moderately unfriendly game.

 Then I realized that anyone playing the game for the first time would probably try it by themselves, just to see what it was all about.
 The AI had to put on a good show just to make the game look good.
 Then there was bound to be times when 1, 2, or 3 people would want to do a free-for-all with 20 players.
-Good AI is needed again.
+Good artificially intelligent players are needed again.
 Then there’s cooperative play—man versus machine, 3 humans against AI.
 Then there’s practicing up so you don’t look bad in human versus human games.
 And testing out various army combinations against each other on your own.
 And when you’re too tired to think, you can entertain yourself by watching 2 AI’s battle it out—you might learn something.

 I never did get the AI to use formations.
 On the other hand, the AI can manage a lot of tanks more easily than a human.
 I left the AI a bit overly aggressive; it attacks sometimes when it should run.
 I felt most beginners would get annoyed at having to chase an enemy all over the map, and I don’t want to annoy beginners.
 A bigger problem is that the AI tends to scatter its forces.
 This gives a clever player the ability to mass against portions of the enemy, defeating a larger army with a smaller one.
 I left this tendency there because I think it teaches the beginner a useful lesson about concentration of force as well as building his confidence.